Ucekay/kg-refer/packages/kg-cleaner/README.md

 5. **Combination Replacement** (`--replace-combinations`): Replaces specific (relation, tail) combinations based on predefined rules.
 Rules are configured in the code via the `RELATION_TAIL_REPLACEMENTS` array.
 Example: replace `("serves", "Italian cuisine")` with `("serves", "Italian")`.

+6. **Relation Unification** (`--unify-relations`): When the same tail appears with multiple relations in one iid, and a preferred (relation, tail) combination is specified in the rules, removes all other relations for that tail and keeps only the preferred one.
+Rules are configured in the code via the `TAIL_RELATION_UNIFICATION_RULES` dictionary.
+Example: if tail "big portions" appears with both "has feature" and "serves", and the rule specifies "serves" as preferred, removes "has feature" and keeps only "serves".

-6. **Normalization** (`--normalize`): Analyzes all relations and tail entities.
+7. **Normalization** (`--normalize`): Analyzes all relations and tail entities.
 If a value has multiple case variations (e.g., "Beer" and "beer"), it normalizes them to lowercase.
 Values with consistent casing are left unchanged.

-7. **Deduplication** (`--deduplicate`): Removes exact duplicate triplets (h, r, t).
+8. **Deduplication** (`--deduplicate`): Removes exact duplicate triplets (h, r, t).

-8. **Conflict Detection** (`--find-conflicts`): Identifies cases where the same (head, tail) pair has multiple different relations, which may indicate data quality issues or legitimate multi-relation scenarios.
+9. **Conflict Detection** (`--find-conflicts`): Identifies cases where the same (head, tail) pair has multiple different relations, which may indicate data quality issues or legitimate multi-relation scenarios.

 ## Example Workflow